imranakhtar373/ETIHAD-CONSTRUCTIONS/README.md

    Content
     + About us content taken from the official Emaar Website [EMAAR](https://www.emaar.com)
-    + Instruction for contact form taken CHAT GPT (which is now officilay banned in ITALY now)
+    + Instruction for contact form taken from CHAT GPT (which is now officilay banned in ITALY now)
     + Icons for the footer [Font Awesome](https://fontawesome.com/)

     Media